Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act Student Grant

 LRSC Higher Education Emergency Relief Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Awarding & Disbursement Policy

 - Eligible students must have a valid 2020-2021 FAFSA submitted

-- Must be a degree seeking student enrolled in at least 3 credits
+- Must be a degree-seeking student enrolled in at least 3 credits

 Pell-eligible students who had a FAFSA submitted by March 1st, 2021 will receive a block grant in the amount of $500.
-This block grant will be awarded to prioritize those students with exceptional financial need.
+This block grant will be awarded to prioritize those students with exceptional financial needs.

-- LRSC will review applications that are submitted and will disburse funds to eligible students on a first come, first serve basis.
+- LRSC will review applications that are submitted and will disburse funds to eligible students on a first-come, first-serve basis.